azieren/DevEv-BackEnd/README.md

   - `scores`: List of confidence score associated to each bounding box
   - `track_ids`: List of track id associated to each bounding box

-## main_2D3D_toys.py
+## Toy Tracking in 3D: main_2D3D_toys.py

-This script projects each detected and tracked toys into 3D.
+This script projects each detected and tracked toys from 2D to 3D.

 ### Usage